shalabhsuman/variantCallingPipelineGermlineHC4/README.md

 * Future Work:
   + Adding Scatter and Gather Workflow for GenomicsDBIImport (to optimize for WGS/WES analysis)
   + Adding Concatenation Workflow after GenotypeGVCF
+  + Adding Different Cores and SGE environment for different rules

+## Features
+* Pipeline-Automation-ErrorTrackingSpecific Features
+ + "Protected" output VCF files
+ + Directory Feature added to the Snakemake to check for timestamp
+ + Flags to be added to monitor Pipeline Completion